markjprice/apps-services-net8/docs/ch08-odata.md

 In this online-only section, you will be introduced to **OData**, a standard that makes it easy to expose data via the Web to make it accessible to any client that can make an HTTP request.

+> OData .NET 8 is coming in June 2024.
+You can read about the preview release at the following link: https://devblogs.microsoft.com/odata/odata-net-8-preview-release/.

 > **Warning!** This chapter was written to use **REST Client** extension in Visual Studio Code.
 The `.http` files for this chapter use features like multi-line requests and requests containing spaces that are NOT supported by the HTTP Editor in Visual Studio 2022.

 This chapter will cover the following topics: